 The long time established schemes mean it is not unreasonable nowadays to expect all potential puppies to have hip and elbow scored parents and grand-parents and if the parents of any prospective puppy are not scored then you really should ask why and almost certainly walk away.
 A few dogs may not have UK hip or elbow scores but will have been scored overseas and thus not show on the British system and these can be acceptable.

 Put simply hips are split into 9 categories which are assessed by a specialist panel at the BVA (British Veterinary Association) from a single X ray of the dog’s hips taken after the age of 12 months.
-Some of these categories relate to the formation of both the femoral head and the pelvic socket including the presence of the early signs of arthritis caused by stress to the bone, and others to the correctness of the fit of this ball and socket joint.
+Some of these categories relate to the formation of both the femoral head and the pelvic socket including the presence of the early signs of arthritis caused by stress to the bone, and other categories are concerned with the correctness of the fit of this ball and socket joint.
 Each of the categories is scored for each hip and the scores added up.
 Each of the categories is scored 0 to 6 except one which is 0 to 5 so the maximum score per hip is 53 and the absolute highest score possible is 53 right and 53 left giving a total of 106.
 As the scores reflect negative features and the amount they deviate from a perfect healthy hip the highest scores indicate the worst hips, so a 53:53= 106 would be the absolute worst case scenario.
-For many years after the introduction of this scheme our breed average score was fairly settled at about 15 or 16, but in more recent years due to the positive effects of people scoring and taking heed of the scores the number has dropped to around 11-12.
+For many years after the introduction of this scheme our breed average score was fairly settled at about 15 or 16, but in more recent years due to the positive effects of people scoring and taking heed of the scores plus the stated breed average being amended to reflect the last five years rolling average rather than the overall average of 35 years of scoring, the number has dropped to around 11-12.
 (See article below for summary of scores from 2011-2016)

 On the continent under the general FCI system hips are usually graded A, B, C, D or E with A being the best score.
 In some countries the lower grades are strictly barred from being used at stud or may have conditions applied to what grades can be paired together.